 All of a sudden, you might have trouble threading a needle or you may have to hold your newspaper far away from your face to read it.
 These are the first signs of advanced age-related vision problems.
 It is a normal process and no cause for concern.
 After all, good glasses and progressive lenses are now available to ensure that you can still enjoy eagle-eye vision.

-It begins somewhere between the age of 40 and 50: The lens and the ring muscle inside your eyes loses elasticity.
+It usuallybegins somewhere between the age of 40 and 50: The lens and the ring muscle inside your eyes loses elasticity.
 Your eyes are no longer able to adjust automatically and zoom in on different distances, a process enabled by what experts call accommodation, which makes the lens of the eye bend to adjust to the distances.

 However, if this process does not work as nature intended, this causes problems with close-up vision.
-If the lens maintains a flat shape when looking at objects that are closeby, its refractory force is significantly impaired.
+If the lens maintains a flat shape when looking at objects that are nearby, its refractory force is significantly impaired.
 Consequently, light beams that penetrate the eye from a short distance are bundled behind the retina and deliver a blurred image.

 Far-sighted people may encounter this problem much sooner.
 Hyperopic people have excellent long range vision, but have problems seeing things that are close-up.
 The reason: The eyeball is too short and the incoming rays of light are not accurately depicted on the retina.

 Near-sighted people might actually see things in their immediate range of vision better without glasses than they do with them.
 Taking your glasses on and off constantly, though, can be quite annoying.
 Consequently, the best solution – regardless of whether you had normal vision before, or were already near- or far-sighted - is a pair of customized glasses.

 Those who had normal vision before will initially need only reading glasses.
 However, age-driven vision problems do amplify as the years progress.
 Many will soon need something to correct their medium-range vision as well.